-Here are eleven strategies that are helping colleges improve their admissions yield:
+Here are 12 strategies that can help colleges improve their admissions yield:

-1. Creating Conditions for Prospects to Raise Their Hands First: Prospective students who find a college and raise their hands are far more likely to enroll than the ones who colleges pursue and apply deliberate search strategies to.
+1. Creating Conditions for Prospects to Raise Their Hands First: Prospective students who “discover” and seek out a college are far more likely to enroll than students a college pursues.
 To make it easy for prospective students to raise their hands first, a college must ensure that its online presence is both visible and high quality.
-This means that a college website must be ranked on page one of Google for relevant keywords and its social media posts are interesting enough to be loved and shared.
-Smart colleges are not shy about revealing and celebrating their culture, school spirit, thought-leadership, students, alumni, faculty and involvement in communities.
+This means that a college website must be ranked on page one of Google for relevant keywords and its social media posts are engaging enough to be liked and shared.
+Smart colleges are unapologetic about celebrating their culture, school spirit, thought-leadership, students, alumni, faculty and involvement in communities.

-2. Ensuring All Marketing Touchpoints Are Right, Tight and Bright: There are many elements that play a part in elevating brand perceptions: a strong responsive website, engaging social media channels, clean Wikipedia page, reviews and ratings are all just table stakes.
-Most schools in distress don’t have these in order.
-As an example, when we worked with Saint Leo University, we made sure that a prospect saw the same message no matter where they entered the brand.
+2. Ensuring All Marketing Touch Points Are Right, Tight and Bright: There are many elements that play a part in elevating brand perceptions: a strong responsive website, engaging social media channels, a crisp Wikipedia page, compelling reviews and favorable ratings.
+As an example, when we worked with Saint Leo University, we made sure that a prospect saw a consistent, positive message no matter where they entered the brand.

-3. Increasing Face to Face Contacts and Enhancing Their Quality: A combination of college visits, alumni outreach, and admitted student days will improve your yield.
+3. Increasing Face-To-Face Contact and Enhancing the Quality of Interactions: A combination of college visits, alumni outreach, and admitted student days will improve your yield.
 Students remember a college that reaches out to them in a caring and personal manner.
-Colleges are working hard at ensuring each contact is curated and orchestrated perfectly so it is unforgettable.
+Colleges are working hard to ensure each point of contact is curated and orchestrated perfectly so it is impeccable.

-4. Offering Early Decision: Preferential consideration for admissions, priority in receiving financial aid, getting choice housing and other reasons why some students choose to commit to early decision in colleges and universities.
-Colleges which don’t have early decision, or early action, are missing out on these early commitments and deposits.
+4. Offering Early Decision: Preferential consideration for admissions, priority in receiving financial aid, and getting choice housing are among the reasons why some students will choose to apply for early decision to colleges.
+Colleges who don’t offer early decision or early action application options are missing out on these early commitments and deposits.

 5. Influencing Parents: Perhaps the most important influencer in the admissions decision is the parent.
-It is for this reason that colleges are courting parents and trying to help them help student make the fateful decision.
+This is why colleges are courting parents so they can help their children make the fateful decision.

-6. Building Admitted Student Communities: Creating Facebook groups, custom apps or closed communities are now common place; these enable incoming students to create friendships and bonds with their peers before they come to Admitted Student Days and Student Orientation.
+6. Building Admitted Student Communities: Creating Facebook groups, custom apps or closed communities are now commonplace; these enable incoming students to create friendships and bonds with their peers before they come to Admitted Student Days and Student Orientation.
 These communities ease the anxieties that accepted students may feel in their decision and provide confidence in their choice.
-Almost all colleges are creating platforms for new students to interact with each other.
+Almost all colleges offer platforms for new students to interact with each other.

-7. Giving Gifts: Some schools send t-shirts, hats, pens, calendars, etc. as part of the acceptance package, but it works only if it is done in good taste and not as a high-pressure tactic.
+7. Giving Gifts: Some schools will send t-shirts, hats, pens, calendars, etc. as part of the acceptance package, but this only works if it is done in good taste and not as a high-pressure tactic.

-9. Deploying Integrated Yield Strategies: A combination of phone calls, personalized letters and responsive emails, yield brochure and online landing pages giving students the closing argument for making a commitment make good sense.
-However, know that successful colleges are appealing to the heart at this late stage of decision-making, most successful colleges appeal to the heart.
+9. Deploying Integrated Yield Strategies: A combination of phone calls, personalized letters, responsive emails, yield brochures and online landing pages gives students the closing argument for choosing a college.
+However, at this late stage of decision-making, most successful colleges appeal to the heart.
 We have launched half a dozen admissions yield pages.
-Take a look at this William Woods University yield page, which concentrates the argument for “Why William Woods?”
+Take a look at the William Woods University yield page we created, which distills the argument for “Why William Woods?”

-11. Creating Surprise Experiences: Unexpected yield strategies will outperform expected ones.
-Park University sent an eye-patch with a hash-tag asking accepted students to post a selfie while wearing it.
+11. Creating Fun Experiences: Unexpected and fun yield strategies will always outperform expected ones.
+For instance, Park University sent an eyepatch with a hashtag asking accepted students to post a selfie while wearing it.
 Harvey Mudd sent a deck of playing cards with fun school facts on the back of the cards.

-If you are a college thinking about improving your admissions yield, we also suggest you keep an eye on the fundamentals i.e. make students and parents feel special and important; treat people with utmost dignity and respect; personalize your communications; build individualize relationship.
-Know that in-state and nearby applicants will yield better than out-state and geographically farther students.
-And paper apps will yield better than online apps and a nominal application fee increases commitment.
+If you are a college thinking about improving your admissions yield, don’t forget the fundamentals i.e. making students and parents feel special and important, treating people with the utmost dignity and respect, personalizing communications and building individualized relationships.
+Know that applicants who live nearby will yield better than those who live further away, paper apps will yield better than online apps and a nominal application fee increases commitment.

-If you would like an admissions marketing services partner who goes beyond best practices to improve college admissions yield, contact us.
+If you would like an admissions marketing services partner who goes beyond best practices to improve college admissions yield, please contact us.